FabienD/docker-stack/README.md

 ### 3. Logging

-- A Loki service (Loki), which is a service that provides a log viewer.
+- A Loki service (Loki) that provides a log aggregator.
-- A log service (Rsyslog), which is a service that provides a log aggregator.
+- A log service (Rsyslog) that provides a log aggregator.

 #### 3.1.
 Loki

 Loki API service is exposed on port 3100, the default port for Loki.
-Loki is use to collected Docker logs of containers where you have selected Loki as driver.
+Loki is use to collect Docker logs of containers (where you have selected Loki as driver).

 To use Loki, you need to [install the docker driver](https://grafana.com/docs/loki/latest/clients/docker-driver/) before, create the loki configuration using the sample file in ```logging/docker/loki/loki-local-config.yaml```.
 Then, connect loki API to your Grafana

 Loki metrics are accessible at http://loki.stack.local/metrics.

 We use Grafana (in the tools stack) to explore loki collected logs.

 [Signin in Grafana](http://grafana.stack.local) with the default credentials (admin/admin) and add a Loki datasource.

 [Add a new datasource](http://grafana.stack.local/datasources), and select Loki as type.

 Use the Loki container name as URL : http://stack.logging.loki:3100